Member | Established: 1942 | Member since 1977

 SMO 3: International Standards on Auditing

-Additionally, EAAT collaborates with academics to prepare and publish articles on ISA and related topics and disseminate new and revised IAASB pronouncements.
-Lastly, EAAT reports to obtain comments from technical experts to comment on IAASB exposure drafts.
+EAAT collaborates with academics and technical experts to publish articles on auditing and assurance topics, disseminate new and revised IAASB pronouncements, and obtain input on IAASB exposure drafts.

 Current Status: Sustain